Barnegat Township, New Jersey: Education

-St. Mary Academy near Manahawkin CDP, a K–8 school of the Roman Catholic Diocese of Trenton, is managed by St. Mary Church of Barnegat.
+St. Mary Academy near Manahawkin, a K–8 school of the Roman Catholic Diocese of Trenton, is managed by St. Mary Church of Barnegat.
 From 1997, until 2019 it operated as All Saints Regional Catholic School and was collectively managed by five churches.
 In 2019 St. Mary took entire control of the school, which remained on the same Manahawkin campus, and changed its name.
 The other churches no longer operate the school but still may send students there.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 120.87 mi of roadways, of which 84.99 mi were maintained by the municipality, 23.69 mi by Ocean County, 9.88 mi by the New Jersey Department of Transportation and 2.33 mi by the New Jersey Turnpike Authority.

 The main highway serving Barnegat Township is the Garden State Parkway, which traverses the township north-to-south near the center of the township.
 U.S. Route 9 also traverses Barnegat Township north-to-south towards the east side of the township.
 New Jersey Route 72 and County Route 539 are the main roads serving the western portion of the township.
 County Route 554 traverses most of the township from west-to-east and connects with the other major roads except CR 539.